Coloby/quartz_notes/quartz_content/PublicNotes/overviewing.md

 	- give+validate *importancy* to invest/not focus/time in X component
 	- Compare components to each other, entire topic, field, & system

-- useful keywords - combine them to get great results
+- useful keywords - combine to get greater results
-	- great
+	- Should always try
-		- fundamentals/foundations of X
 		- main vocabulary of X
+		- understand what & why of main...
+			- topic
+			- subcategories
+			- solutions/tools
-		- for beginners
+		- X for beginners
 		- milestones in X
-		- understand what & why of
-			- the main topic
-			- main subcategories
-			- main solutions/tools
-		- X cycle
+		- fundamentals/foundations of X
 		- SOPs
 	- wow maps
 		- curriculum
+		- syllabus
 		- roadmap
 		- cheatsheet
 		- mindmap
 		- map of X
 		- overview of X
 		- guide
-			- syllabus
 		- tier list
-		- relations
-			- how can I use this part of this field in different ones/scenarios?
-			- how it relates/mixes with this other field?
-			- cross-disciplinary applications
-			- interdisciplinary connections
-			- multidisciplinary approaches
-		- professional settings
-			- job requirements for X
-			- Job/roles based on that
-			- professional certifications X
+		- X cycle
 	- Great results
+		- what problems a professional on X should have solved to be defined as such?
 		- fanciest or objective worthy things
 		- the masters of that field
+		- the philosophy of X
 		- state-of-the-art
 		- HT make the perfect X
 		- what professionals are searching in X?
+		- expert approaches X
 		- success indicators X
-			- expert approaches X
 	- more specific
 		- main patterns
 			- industry standards in X